 - Protecting children and youth when they are at risk of harm

-- Covering basic living costs for children and youth in our care
+- Supporting the needs of children and youth in our care

 - Providing adoption services

-In 2015-2016, we underwent an extensive community consultation in reviewing our services and practices to ensure that we are responsive to our community’s needs.
-In September 2016, we launched our Strategic Plan for 2016-2020.
-Our strategic directions and values, and Mission statement were updated; our Vision remains the same.
+In 2021-2022, we underwent an extensive community consultation in reviewing our services and practices to ensure that we are responsive to our community’s needs.
+In September 2021, we launched our Strategic Plan for 2021-2025.
+Our vision, mission and declarative statements were updated.
 The resulting strategic plan identifies priorities and directions that will guide us in delivering high quality services in response to evolving community needs.

 Throughout our website you will find extensive information on our services and how you can get involved.
 Please contact us if you would like to learn more.

-Additional information is available from the Ministry of Children and Youth Services.
+Additional information is available from the Ministry of Children, Community and Social Services.
 There are two pamphlets that outline your options: